Dance Across the Night Sky with Cassiopeia the Queen

 Star gazers can pay respects to a true pioneer of human space travel Robert Goddard beginning on the night of October 10th, by taking a journey to the Moon to view the crater named after this gentleman of astronomy.
 Your view of the Moon’s crescent will show plenty of open landscape between the Moon’s eastern limb and Mare Crisium on this night.

 Why does Mare Crisium appear closer and what causes this visual sleight-of-hand?
-The Moon actually spins at a pretty constant rate, generally completing one rotation on it axis each month.
+The Moon actually spins at a pretty constant rate, generally completing one rotation on its axis each month.
 In the same time frame, however, the Moon orbits the Earth on an elliptical path, and this means the Moon’s speed of rotation will vary.
-This allows viewers to see a few degrees beyond the normal limb of the Moon during specific time frames of the lunar cycle, which is an effect astronomers refer too as the libration of the Moon.
+This allows viewers to see a few degrees beyond the normal limb of the Moon during specific time frames of the lunar cycle, which is an effect an astronomer refers to as the libration of the Moon.